Bauhaus (band): In the Flat Field

 Despite the success of their signature song, the band left Small Wonder Records because of its lack of support for touring stemming from budget issues.
 Stennet stated: "The trouble is we just can't afford to send the bands on tour or anything like that, and a group needs that sort of support."
 Signing with the 4AD label, Bauhaus released two more singles, "Dark Entries" in January 1980 and "Terror Couple Kill Colonel" in June 1980, before issuing their first album In the Flat Field in October 1980.
 The album's cover image, selected by David J, is a photograph titled Homage to Purvis de Chavannes by Duane Michals, an image of a naked man blowing a horn instrument.
 NME reviewer Andy Gill described it as "Gothick-Romantick pseudo-decadence" and dismissed the band as "a hip Black Sabbath".
 Despite negative reviews, In the Flat Field topped the indie charts and spent one week at No. 72 on the UK Albums Chart.
 Although the band was satisfied with the album, they later admitted that it had failed to capture everything that they had wanted and that its intensity level was too high, but it was "the purest statement of what [we] were like then".

-In August 1980, the band traveled to North America to play four dates in cities such as Toronto, Chicago and New York.
+In August 1980, the band travelled to North America to play four dates in cities such as Toronto, Chicago and New York.
 One of Bauhaus' first US shows was in a venue called Space Place in Chicago, Illinois in September 1980, booked by Jim Nash and Dannie Flesher, the owners of the independent record label Wax Trax!
 Records.
 The band returned to England in October 1980 for a 20-date tour in England and in Europe to promote their first album.
 In December 1980, Bauhaus released a cover version of "Telegram Sam", originally a hit by glam-rock pioneers T. Rex, as a single.